 College of Nursing Convocation

-The College of Nursing hosts a Convocation Ceremony three times per year (May, August, December).
-At this ceremony, graduating candidates are recognized by college faculty with the bestowing of academic hoods and College of Nursing pins.
+The CON hosts a Convocation Ceremony three times per year (May, August, December).
+At this ceremony, graduating students are recognized by name with the bestowing of academic hoods and pins.

 Doctoral Candidates

-Doctoral candidates are individually recognized by their Committee Chair during the College of Nursing Convocation Ceremony.
-If the student’s chair is unable to attend convocation,it is the responsibility of the chair to designate another member of the committee to hood the graduating candidate.
-The chair is also responsible for notifying the Office of Student & Academic Affairs (OSAA) if they will be absent from convocation.
-In the notification, the chair should identify the name of the faculty member hooding the student.
+Doctoral candidates are individually recognized by their committee chair during the CON Convocation Ceremony.
+If the chair is unable to attend, they must designate another committee member to hood the candidate and notify the Office of Student & Academic Affairs.
+The notification should include the name of the faculty member who will perform the hooding.

-Candidates receiving master’s degrees (Clinical Systems Leadership & Master’s Entry to the Profession of Nursing) will be hooded by 2-3 program faculty selected by the graduating class.
-MS-MEPN candidates will also be presented with the College of Nursing pin as they enter the profession.
+Master’s students will be hooded by program faculty selected by the graduating class.
+Each graduate will also be presented with a pin, which may be attached to the hood, symbolizing their entry into the nursing profession.

-Candidates receiving the bachelor’s degree will be presented with a College of Nursing pin by 2-3 program faculty selected by the graduating class.
+Bachelor’s students will be presented with a pin by program faculty selected by the graduating class.
+The pin symbolizes their entry into the nursing profession.

 Graduation Regalia

-A tradition for candidates entering the nursing profession has been the presentation of the school pin.
-The pin symbolizes connection to the network of graduates from the college.
-The original pin was made of copper adapted from the seventy-fifth anniversary seal of the university.
-The “torch of truth” was sculpted over a map of Arizona, with Tucson indicated by a star and mountain ranges representing the natural landscape of the area.
-The dates on the pin indicate the founding of the university in 1885 and the beginning of the nursing program in 1957.
-The first pin was designed in 1960 and awarded to the graduating class in May 1961.
+A longstanding tradition for students entering the nursing profession is the presentation of a pin, symbolizing their connection to the college’s network of graduates.
+The original pin, designed in 1960, was crafted from copper and adapted from the university’s seventy-fifth anniversary seal.
+It features the “torch of truth” over a map of Arizona, with Tucson marked by a star and mountain ranges representing the region’s natural landscape.
+The dates on the pin commemorate the founding of the university in 1885 and the start of the nursing program in 1957.

-Candidates wishing to obtain the official pin must purchase it through the UArizona Health Sciences Bookstore well in advance of graduation.
-Students who do not wish to purchase the official pin will be presented with an alternative.
-Students receive their pins during Convocation.
+Students wishing to obtain the official pin must purchase it through the Campus Store well in advance of graduation.
+Those who choose not to purchase the official pin will receive an alternative pin.
+Whichever pin the BSN student selects will be presented by faculty during the Convocation Ceremony.
+For MS-MEPN students, the chosen pin may be attached to their hood prior to the ceremony.

-Note: To be recognized as an honors student during the CON Convocation Ceremony and in the accompanying event program, honors students must include the final title of their Honors Thesis in the rsvp form.
+Bachelor’s students are eligible to participate in the college’s Convocation Ceremony once all nursing coursework is complete.
+Please note: to be recognized as an honors student during the ceremony and in the program, students must include the final title of their Honors Thesis in the rsvp form.

-Master’s candidates are welcome to participate in the College of Nursing Convocation Ceremony once all degree requirements are met and all GradPath forms are submitted.
+Master’s students are eligible to participate in the college’s Convocation Ceremony once all degree requirements are met and all GradPath forms are submitted.

 Convocation Participation Policy: Doctoral Candidates

-Doctoral candidates are welcome to participate in the College of Nursing Convocation Ceremony once all degree requirements are met and all GradPath forms are submitted.
+Doctoral candidates are eligible to participate in the college’s Convocation Ceremony once all degree requirements are met and all GradPath forms are submitted.

-Doctoral candidates should contact their academic advisor, Ellie Mendoza, with questions regarding degree requirements or GradPath forms.
+Doctoral candidates should contact their academic advisor at con-osaa@arizona.edu with questions regarding degree requirements or GradPath forms.

 Exception Policy

-• Doctoral Candidates must first discuss their desire to participate in the upcoming ceremony with their committee chair.
-Once the candidate receives support from their committee chair, the candidate will request an exception to the participation policy by submitting the Exception Request: Doctoral form for approval.
+- Doctoral Candidates must first discuss their request to participate in the upcoming ceremony with their committee chair.
+After receiving support, the candidate must submit the Exception Request: Doctoral form for approval.

-• Master’s & Bachelor’s Candidates must first discuss their desire to participate in the upcoming ceremony with their program director.
-Once the candidate receives support from the program director, the candidate will request an exception to the participation policy by submitting the Exception Request form for approval.
+- Master’s & Bachelor’s Students must first discuss their request to participate in the upcoming ceremony with their program director.
+After receiving support, the student must submit the Exception Request form for approval.

 Once submitted, the form will be routed for review and possible approval.
 Approval is not guaranteed.
-The student will be notified of the decision within 10 business days.
+Students will be notified of the decision within 10 business days.
 All decisions are final.
-Students must plan the timing of their request to allow time to adhere to the RSVP policy below.
+Students must allow enough time to meet the RSVP deadline below.

 RSVP Policy

-All candidates who want to participate in the Convocation Ceremony must submit the RSVP form by the posted deadline.
-Students who do not RSVP by the deadline, are not eligible to participate in the ceremony.
-No exceptions.
+All students who wish to participate in the Convocation Ceremony must submit the RSVP form by the posted deadline.
+Students who miss the deadline may not be guaranteed participation.

-Candidates should contact the Office of Student & Academic Affairs (OSAA) with any questions or concerns.
+Students should reach out to the Office of Student & Academic Affairs (OSAA) with any questions or concerns.

 Applicability